input-output-hk/atala-prism/prism-backend/docs/node/SubscriptionMechanism.md

   new GCS(operationToFilters(op), P) // P here is a parameter of GCS, will be specified during the implementation }
 ```
-* If we assume that the most of the operations are Credential issuance,
+* As an optimization we could respond with a batch of several Atala objects `GCS` in `GetGCSStreamResponse`.
-  we could introduce a little optimisation: to add in `GetGCSStreamResponse`
+  Also, we could add an extra `GCS` built for all operations from all the objects in the batch,
-  an extra GCS in order to skip most of the filter tests against GCSs in the list.
+  then a client could quickly skip bigger batches of irrelevant operations.

 Sketch of a possible low-level client SDK interface:
 ```scala